Paras Ram Bhardwaj

 Paras Ram Bhardwaj (1 October 1948 – 19 October 2015) was an Indian politician and a member of the 12th Lok Sabha representing Sarangarh (Lok Sabha constituency) of Madhya Pradesh State till 2000 and from Chhattisgarh State later.

 He was elected as a member of the 7th, 8th, 9th, 10th and 11th Lok Sabha of India Parliament.

-Parasram Bhardwaj died on 19 October 2015 died due to cardiac arrest.
+Parasram Bhardwaj died on 19 October 2015 due to cardiac arrest.